Bobby Joe Ebola and the Children MacNuggits: Reunion

 In 2009, Abbott and Redford began developing a pilot for an animated version of their unreleased rock opera, A Sausage Named Clarence.
 As they were working on the script, they were asked to play a reunion show for the Mystic Knights of the Cobra.
 Soon after, they decided to reunite as a band.
 Plans quickly developed for the band to tour and record when Bobby Joe Ebola was approached by Silver Sprocket Bicycle Club to release a record on their label.
 The band agreed to a non-exclusive arrangement.

 The group then recorded their first digital EP, Freaky Baby, for release on Silver Sprocket as a four-song teaser to their upcoming full-length album, F. Freaky Baby was the first rap song recorded by the band and became the subject of the band's first-ever music video.
 The group started playing numerous shows around the Bay Area as their original two piece lineup.
 During these shows, the band started to showcase a large batch of new songs they had been written.
 These songs were eventually recorded and released on "F", their first full-length album in over a decade.

 Tinged with psychedelic rock, dark folk, and twee elements, F was heralded a bold, more mature direction for the group.
 The songs retained the group's trademark wit, but the tone and content of the songs was noticeably darker and almost melancholic.
-The band embarked on four-month longs tours and five two-week local & regional tours of the United States in support of F, doing one tour featuring a full band lineup.
+The band embarked on four-month-long tours and five two-week local & regional tours of the United States in support of F, doing one tour featuring a full band lineup.
 One of the regional tours in particular saw Bobby Joe Ebola playing with Mike Dirnt of Green Day's reunited side-project band, The Frustrators.
 The band also traveled to play a show in London, England in support of the album.